Voices From War’s

 Writing Workshops for Veterans

-Registration for WINTER-SPRING 2017, our 8th Season
+Registration for FALL 2017, our 9th Season

 More Details Here – including Bronx Registration

 PLEASE EMAIL US – AT info@VoicesFromWar.org – IF YOU ARE INTERESTED IN UPDATES ABOUT FUTURE PROGRAMMING, NEWS, & EVENTS!